GIGAMAN0/Anime-Manga-Recommender/README.md

 ## Contributing

 Contributions to this project are welcome!
 Please open an issue first to discuss any major changes or features you plan to add.
-Remember to update tests as necessary.
+Remember to update tests as necessary

-## Contact

-If you have any questions or feedback, feel free to reach out via email: [your_email@example.com](mailto:your_email@example.com).

 ## Acknowledgments